 What is the Role of a Captain in Hockey?

 The captain is much more of a team leader—someone respected and admired by fans, teammates, coaching staff, and management.
-He is the leader of the locker room, is expected to behave as a role model, acts as the conduit between players and coaches or management, and is often the face of the team at public events or ceremonies.
+They are the leader of the locker room, are expected to behave as a role model, act as the conduit between players and coaches or management, and are often the face of the team at public events or ceremonies.

 How Is a Hockey Team Captain Chosen?

 There is no rule or standard for how a player becomes a team captain.
 On some teams, the captain is elected by a vote of the team.
 Sometimes, the captain is appointed by the coach or management.
 Usually, a captain is a veteran player who has earned the right.
-And usually, he is already a leader in the locker room, and his selection is seen as an endorsement by the team of leadership qualities.
-More and more, the captain is a star player—sometimes he's not the veteran so much as he is the leading scorer, even if that comes at a very young age.
+And usually, they are already a leader in the locker room, and their selection is seen as an endorsement by the team of leadership qualities.
+More and more, the captain is a star player—sometimes they're not the veteran so much as they are the leading scorer, even if that comes at a very young age.
 Sidney Crosby was named the captain of the Pittsburgh Penguins before he even turned 20, yet he's the fourth youngest player to wear the C on his chest.
 Connor McDavid of Edmonton was a month younger than Crosby when he first wore the C on his sweater for the Oilers in 2016, and is the second youngest player ever to earn the honor.

 Goalies Can No Longer Serve as Captains

 Bill Durnan of the Montreal Canadiens was the last goalie to wear the C on his sweater when he captained the Habs in 1947–48.
 After that year, the NHL ruled that goalies could no longer serve as captains because it was too disruptive to the game for a goalie to skate in for an official ruling, relay that to the bench, and return to the crease.
 Neither can goaltenders serve as alternate captains.
 In all, six NHL goalies were named captains of their clubs before the rule change.